Mrfrey14/salesforceDev/SF-Best-Practices-Documentation.md

 Triggers operate in the following way.
 1. They run Before operations, then after operations.
 Before and after operations occur within the same context.
 2. They always operate in chunks of 200 records.
 So if you send in a batch of 1000 contact updates at the same time, the trigger will fire 5 times.
 It fires once for every 200 records.
 This all occurs within the same context.
 3. Triggers are re-invoked on record update or record insert actions from flows, workflows and process builders.
-For this reason it is not ideal to have combined execution types.
+For this reason it is not ideal to have combined automation types.
 Either use triggers, flows, workflows or process builders.
 Combining them can really slow things down and is detrimental in larger orgs.
 If you do combine them, make sure nothing requires trigger recursion and build mechanisms to shut off the triggers when another process updates or inserts a record.

 Please reference the [sfdc-trigger-framework](https://github.com/kevinohara80/sfdc-trigger-framework) documentation to see how to appropriately structure your triggers and their handler classes.